-1. The GA shall initiate the formal review by sending a letter to the Dean with copies to the faculty member and the Department Chair.
+1. The GA shall initiate the formal review by sending a letter to the College or School Dean with copies to the faculty member and the Department Chair.
 To be considered, the letter must be received by the Dean within 15 calendar days from the date the GA is first informed of the intent to terminate the assistantship.
 The grounds for appeal in terminations based on Loss of Funding, Academic Delinquency, and Written Notice shall be prejudicial procedural error and/or a violation of substantive due process.

 2. The burden of proof in these types of termination shall be upon the GA.
 The burden of proof in terminations for Cause shall be on the faculty member to demonstrate that cause exists and warrants termination.